The best VPN service 2025

 Welcome to the TechRadar best VPN buying guide.
 Our aim is to give you the information to buy the best VPN for your needs as quickly as possible.

-With that in mind, we believe that NordVPN is the best VPN for most people and we'll explain why just below.
+With that in mind, NordVPN is the best VPN for most people and we'll explain why just below.
 Surfshark and ExpressVPN are also excellent.
 You're unlikely to go wrong with any of them.
 We know this because we regularly perform in-depth and rigorous VPN testing which you can also read about further down.

-We've been writing about and reviewing VPNs at TechRadar for over 11 years and believe we know more about them than any other website.
+We've been writing about and reviewing VPNs at TechRadar for over 11 years and we know more about them than any other website.
 When it comes to guiding our readers to the right choice, we think that's worth something.

 Swipe to scroll horizontally